cosmos/cosmos/WHITEPAPER.md

 For discussions, [join our Slack](http://forum.tendermint.com:3000/)!

 _NOTE: If you can read this on GitHub, then we're still actively developing this document.
-Please check regularly for updates!._
+Please check regularly for updates!_

 ## Table of Contents ###########################################################
   * [Introduction](#introduction)